 - Learner’s Registration and Payment

 1.3 Withdrawals.
-To withdraw from a course you must contact us directly.
-Refunds will be considered according to our Refund Policy for each course.
+To withdraw from a course, you must contact us directly.
+Refunds will be considered according to our Refund Policy.
 Please refer to this document to familiarise yourself with your rights.

 - Learner’s access to Courses

 2.1 Access.
-After successful registration, you will be given a username and a password to access the Student’s Area.
+After successful registration, meaning after you pay for your chosen course, you will be given a username and a password to access the Student’s Area.
 You are entirely responsible for maintaining the confidentiality of your password.
 You agree not to share your username, password or access any Online Course materials with any other person.
-To avoid inappropriate use of your access to the Student’s Area, you agree to supply a personal email not registered or affiliated with a company, firm or agency.
+To avoid inappropriate use of your access to the Student’s Area, you agree to supply a personal email not registered or affiliated with a company, firm, university, college or agency.
 You agree to notify us immediately if you suspect any unauthorized use of your password or access to your account.
 You are solely responsible for any and all use of your account.

 Access to your chosen Online Course, via the Student’s Area, is non-transferable and intended solely for your personal use.
 Access to the course materials is valid during the period you are participating in your chosen course and printing of such materials should be solely for your personal training needs.